 Juvenile Rheumatoid Arthritis (cont.)

-- A small number of patients with pauciarticular JRA develop aggressive arthritis confined to a single joint.
+- A small number of patients with pauciarticular JIA develop aggressive arthritis confined to a single joint.
 These patients require more intensive medical treatment and physical therapy.

 - Pericarditis: Unexplained shortness of breath is the most common symptom.